F-Masood/rand0m/25_Active_Directory.md

 2. If you're in DC network, Command: `nmap -r -v --open -sC -sV -p53,88,389,636 <DC IP>`
 3. If above command shows these ports **OPEN** ...
 You got **DC** !!!

-### How to know extract the underlying Windows OS via crackmapexec?
+### How to extract the underlying Windows OS via crackmapexec?
 1. Command: `proxychains crackmapexec smb -d somedomain.htb -u user -p 'password' -dc-ip 192.168.110.52-55`

 ### How to know that username/password combination is valid ?